On this page

 • Acts of Violence: Any physical conduct directed toward another that causes physical harm to the targeted individual or group.

-• Endangering the Well-Being of Another: Any conduct that jeopardizes the physical or emotional well-being of another person.
+• Endangering the Well-Being of Another: Any conduct, reckless or intentional, that jeopardizes the physical or emotional well-being of another person.

 • Threats of Violence: Any language or conduct that could be reasonably interpreted as an effort to intimidate or threaten another.